zackschen/CoIN/dataset.md

 ## Dataset details

 ### Dataset sources
 This dataset is constructed using publicly available and commonly used instruction tuning datasets, including VQAv2, VizWiz, ScienceQA, TextVQA, GQA, and OCR-VQA.
-Additionally, to enhance diversity, we introduce the classification task and referring expression comprehension task into CLIT with ImageNet, RefCOCO, RefCOCO+, and RefCOCOg.
+Additionally, to enhance diversity, we introduce the classification task and referring expression comprehension task into CoIN with ImageNet, RefCOCO, RefCOCO+, and RefCOCOg.

 Before proceeding with instruction tuning, please download these datasets on your own.